As an Amazon Associate I earn from qualifying purchases. Click for details.

 A quick online search will reveal how readily the psychic – or his or her coach – could have found that information and memorized it ahead of time.

-(Of course, doubt is removed if it later turns out that the date or other information is incorrect and it had been widely misreported.)
+(Of course, doubt will be removed if it later turns out that the date or other information is incorrect and has been widely misreported.)

 Why raise this issue now?